Scroll Down for the Newest Title: A Christian View of Armed Warfare, By William Paul

 Translated from the French by Edward C. Mitchell, and originally

-Christian Review, this is one of the most exhaustive studies
+appearing in The Christian Review, this is one of the most exhaustive studies

 of the authorship of the New Testament epistle of Jude ever written.